 - Registered Dietitian

-Application to this programApplication is open only to Registered Dietitians (RD) or those eligible to take the registration examination or those who have a DPD verification statement
+Application to this programApplication is open only to:

+-Those eligible to take the registration examination-Those who have a DPD verification statement

 When completing the Office of Graduate Studies online application, select: